David Harvey (paediatrician): Life

 Harvey was the son of Cyril Francis Harvey, a diamond merchant.
 His early education was completed in Dulwich College and his clinical training at the University of London and Guy's Hospital Medical School qualifying in 1960.

 Harvey suffered from Parkinson's disease in later life and in 1998 had to leave Hammersmith Hospital and Queen Charlotte's and Chelsea Hospitals due to the effects of the disease.
 Harvey was promoted to emeritus professor of paediatrics and neonatal medicine at Imperial College London.
 In 2004 his long time partner Teck Ong died.
 After becoming increasingly debilitated and immobile, he was cared for by his cousin, Anthony Stranger-Jones.

 Career

 Harvey was then employed in several junior positions at Guy's Hospital, before becoming a registrar at Hammersmith Hospital.
-From 1963 to 1970 he worked at Guys Hospital as a senior registrar specialising in paediatrics.
+From 1963 to 1970 he worked at Guy's Hospital as a senior registrar specialising in paediatrics.
 While at Guy's Hospital, Harvey underwent training with some of the most prestigious paediatricians including Pamela Davies, Peter Tizard, Otto Wolff, John Davis and Geoffrey Dawes.
 In 1970, Harvey was appointed to a consultant paediatrician post at Queen Charlotte's Maternity Hospital and St Charles’ Hospital a year later, a position he held until 2002.